ibmtjbot/node-tjbotlib/README.md

 - duration - integer representing pulse duration in seconds
 - delay - integer representing delay in seconds

-## tjbot.speakAsync(message)
+## tjbot.speak(message)

-Speaks a given message
+Speaks a given message.
+This method returns a promise with a string which is the path to the audio file that is played.

 - message - text to be spoken out

 ## tjbot.wave()

-Waves robot arm up-down-up
+Waves robot arm (up-down-up).

-## tjbot.listen()

-listens for utterances from the microphone, returns a callback with the message transcript.

-## tjbot.listenWithAttentionWord()
+## tjbot.listen(callback)

-listens for utterances from the microphone, returns a callback with the message transcript only when the message starts with a given attentionword.
+listens for utterances from the microphone, takes a callback function as an argument.
+- callback - function that is called whenever a new transcript arrives.

 ## tjbot.converse(workspaceId, message, callback)

-Starts a conversation turn using the Watson conversation api.
+Starts a conversation turn using the watson conversation api, takes a callback function as an argument.

 - workspaceId - workspaceid, used to keep track of the conversation context.
 - message - message sent to the conversation service.
-- callback - callback function that returns the conversation response object and conversation response text.
+- callback - function that is called whenever there is a response from the conversation service.
+This callback is called with a response object
+  - response - JSON object {object: obj, description: string}
+    - object - JSON object returned from the conversation api
+    - description - String containing text returned from conversation service.

-## tjbot.seeAsync(mode)
+## tjbot.see(mode)

-Captures an image and analyzes it using the IBM Watson visual recognition service.
+Captures an image, and analyzes it using the IBM Watson visual recognition service.

 - mode - String variable that specifies the type of service used to analyze image.
 Values are

    - `classify` - classify image across known tags
    -  `text` - recognize text within the image

 ## License